gladosb5/subrock-2012/README.md

 ## DO NOT ASK ME TO FIX BUGS, THIS IS ONLY A REUPLOAD!
 Also, this has the old logo, so this is prob older verison of SubRock

-A fork [SubRocks](https://github.com/the-real-sumsome/subrocks-2012) You can visit the site at https://www.subrock.tk. (doesnt exist anymore)
+A fork of [SubRocks](https://github.com/the-real-sumsome/subrocks-2012).
+You can visit the site at https://www.subrock.tk. (doesnt exist anymore)

 ## How to set up: